link272/django_quickview/README.md

 django-quickview

 quick examples are better, then complex explanation.
-Who want to keep your code clean, Quickviews are made for you.
+If you want to keep your code clean, Quickviews are made for you.
 I try to make it as much KISS as I can.

 examples: